chakib-belgaid/powerapi-g5k/README.md

 # Usage

+# Reservation of the machine

 1. After getting all the requirements and configuring your environment variables

         export G5K_USERNAME="user"
         export G5K_PASSWORD="********"

-launch the starter script startmachine with the given name of the machine and the time when it ends.
+2. launch the starter script startmachine with the given name of the machine and the time when it ends.
 ##### example
         ./startmachine.sh test1 15:00:00